VANDOOM'S MONSTER

 formerly the Collector's zoo, beneath Canada;

-Powers/Abilities: Vandoom's Monster was an immense wax statue which came to life; it was of superhuman size, and possessed superhuman strength and endurance.
+Powers/Abilities: Vandoom's Monster was an immense wax statue which came to life when struck by a lightning bolt; it was of superhuman size, and possessed superhuman strength and endurance.
 It was invulnerable to the type of conventional harm employed by most stereotypical enraged/frightened European villagers, such as torches and pitchforks, and it was seemingly immune to the effects of ultra-gamma rays employed by Martian invaders.

-(Marvel Monsters: From the Files of Ulysses Bloodstone and the Monster Hunters#1 (fb) - BTS) - At some point, either the original "dead" monster or the second one built by Vandoom was brought (back) to life.
+(Marvel Monsters: From the Files of Ulysses Bloodstone and the Monster Hunters#1 (fb) - BTS) - At some point, either the original "dead" monster, or the second one built by Vandoom, was brought (back) to life (see comments).

 (Marvel Monsters: Monsters on the Prowl#1 (fb) - BTS) - Vandoom's Monster was captured by the Collector and placed in his zoo beneath Canada.

-(Marvel Monsters: Monsters on the Prowl#1) - After an attack on the Collector by the Mole Man caused the freedom of the creatures, Vandoom's Monster was among many of the specimens to go on a rampage through New York City.
+(Marvel Monsters: Monsters on the Prowl#1) - After an attack on the Collector by the Mole Man resulted in freeing the creatures, Vandoom's Monster was among many of the specimens to go on a rampage through New York City.
 They were defeated by a group of heroes that included the Hulk, the Beast, the Thing and Giant-Man.
 Mr. Fantastic had the Thing open a portal to the Negative Zone, where the creatures were all dumped.

 (Marvel Monsters: From the Files of Ulysses Bloodstone and the Monster Hunters#1 (fb) - BTS) - Vandoom's Monster returned to Earth, and somehow made its way to Monster Island (aka Monster Isle), where the Mole Man was more than happy to add it to his army.

-(Fantastic Four I#347) - A group of Skrulls landed on Monster Island, only to be terrified by the sight of Vandoom's Monster fighting with another, unnamed monster.
+(Fantastic Four I#347) - A group of Skrulls landed on Monster Island, only to be terrified by the sight of Vandoom's Monster fighting with another unidentified monster.
 The Skrulls attached neural disruptors on Vandoom's Monster and all of the other creatures on the island, then sent them out into the world to lure their target De'Lila out of hiding.

 (Fantastic Four I#348) - Under the control of the Skrulls, Vandoom's Monster ravaged Moscow.